stitchdata/docs/_integration-schemas/hubspot/contacts.md

   - name: "is-contact"
     type: "boolean"
-    description: "Indicates if the contact is a valid contact. "
+    description: "Indicates if the contact is a valid contact."

   - name: "profile-token"
     type: "string"